odoo/odoo/doc/reference/views.rst

         A help message to dipslay in a tooltip (equivalent of help for a field in python)

     - ``measure`` (optional)
         This attribute is the name of a field describing the measure that has to be used in the graph and pivot views when clicking on the aggregate.
         The special value __count__ can be used to use the count measure.

         .. code-block:: xml

           <aggregate name="total_ojects" string="Total Objects" field="id" group_operator="count" measure="__count__"/>

+    - ``clickable`` (optional)
+        A boolean indicating if this aggregate should be clickable or not (default to true).
+        Clicking on a clickable aggregate will change the measures used by the subviews and add the value of the domain attribute (if any) to the search view.

 ``formula``
     declares a derived value.
 Formulas are values computed from aggregates.